chris-horner/chris-horner.com/content/blog/real-dagger.md

 +++

 *Dagger* and *Dagger2* may be things you've heard of if you're an Android developer.
-Dependency injection has been a pretty hot topic for a while now.
+Dependency injection has been a hot topic for a while now.
 Often the examples you see are solving complex architectural problems, or are too trivial to demonstrate applicability.

 Let's look at a real world example of how *Dagger2* is used in Emergency AUS, and maybe spark some ideas for where Dagger could improve your existing code.
 <!--more-->